 - Convene diverse experts for a national dialogue centered on innovating the nation’s emergency response system to more effectively stabilize crisis scenarios and assess when secondary or follow-up interventions are needed

 - Enhance a strong research base that can inform grassroots advocacy campaigns and create a roadmap for transforming the nation’s emergency crisis response system

-- Recommend policies and approaches to improve 911
+- Develop a Blueprint containing recommended policies and approaches to improving the 911 system

 Help us Transform911.

 The Health Lab strives to improve public health, its impacts, and how it is discussed.
 If you identify an area of our work that you believe misses a critical perspective or employs language that needs improvement, please contact us at firstname.lastname@example.org.
 We welcome your feedback.